Boating Safety (Education)

 Visit the DNR’s Recreational Safety Education Class Database and select the class type (Marine) and county in the drop-down lists.

-The U.S. Coast Guard Auxiliary and the U.S. Power Squadron provide instruction to boaters at all levels (fundamental to the advanced courses).
+The U.S. Coast Guard Auxiliary and America's Boating Club provide instruction to boaters at all levels (fundamental to the advanced courses).
 Some of these classes will give you the knowledge you need to obtain a boating safety certificate.

 Although there are some people who do not need to obtain a boating safety certificate to legally operate a boat or personal watercraft, Michigan conservation officers and county sheriffs encourage all persons operating boats in Michigan to enroll in a course.